-Jason is a 27-year old student from BC who is starting first-year in September 2019.
-In June 2019 he submits a financial aid application that shows that he is single with no dependants, and that he will be living with his father in Toronto during the academic year.
+Jason is a 27-year old student from BC who is starting first-year in September 2020.
+In June 2020 he submits a financial aid application that shows that he is single with no dependants, and that he will be living with his father in Toronto during the academic year.

 His parents are divorced and live in separate households.
-Their total combined average income is \$230,000 (based on the 2016, 2017 and 2018 tax years).
-Jason has a 21-year old sister who will also be attending university full-time in 2019-2020.
+Their total combined average income is \$230,000 (based on the 2017, 2018 and 2019 tax years).

 Jason will be traveling in Mexico and South America during the summer, thus he is unable to work and save money.
-His personal assets include \$15,000 in his bank account as of May 1 and \$12,000 in RRSPs.
+His personal assets include \$15,000 in his bank account and \$12,000 in RRSPs.
 He will also be applying to the BC Student Assistance Program for loans and grants.